 How to Make Tasty Roasted Pumpkin Seeds

-Pumpkin seeds can be tasty treats whether or not you’re into the Halloween scene.
+Whether or not you’re into the Halloween scene, pumpkin seeds can be tasty treats.
 There are many different recipes out there for making pumpkin seeds, but this one is pretty basic: Pumpkin seeds and salt.
 Now, before you say, "Um, duh!” keep in mind, it’s not just the ingredients that matter—it’s the way they’re prepared.